Seasonal Planning for the Azores

 As the rainy winter season draws to a close, spring in the Azores is marked by a steady increase in sunshine, flowers, and wildlife.
 Temperatures remain cool, with lows around 50ºF (10ºC) and highs reaching 61ºF (16ºC), but calm waters and sunny days make it an ideal time to head out on the water in search of fin, blue, and sei whales.
 You'll also have the chance to spot sperm whales, bottlenose dolphins, and common dolphins, which feed around the Azores year-round.

-Over Easter, many shops will close their doors so employees can spend time with family.
-As long as you book accommodation in advance, it's an excellent time to participate in Easter festivities, including Compasso, and indulge in Folar da Pascoa (Portuguese Easter sweet bread).
+Over Easter, many shops will close their doors so employees can spend time with their families.
+As long as you book accommodation in advance, it's an excellent time to participate in Easter festivities, including compasso, and indulge in Folar da Páscoa (Portuguese Easter sweet bread).
 Celebrations continue in the weeks following Easter, building up to the Azores' largest religious event on the fifth Sunday after Easter, the Feast of Senhor Santo Cristo do Milagres in Ponta Delgada.

 Events in Spring